Uganda’s Wonders, Chimps, Gorillas and White Rhino

 After a lazy start, head back into the park for a mid-morning game drive.
 This provides a second chance to find the animals and, as no two days are the same, who know what you might see today.

 After lunch, transfer to Bwindi National Park (approx. 2-3 hours).
 The drive takes you through some stunning countryside and rich, tropical rainforest.
-Bwindi is home to a number of gorilla families and, although still endangered, gorilla numbers are increasing, reflecting the contribution of tou...Read All
+Bwindi is home to a number of gorilla families and, although still endangered, gorilla numbers are increasing, reflecting the contribution of tourism to conservation and the care and protection provided by the Wildlife Authority and the local community.

 Gorilla Tracking in Bwindi Forest